Enterprise AI | | 24 min read

 AI should not be allowed to operate freely across IT systems simply because it can.
 Be careful before allowing AI to grant access, reset privileged credentials, disable users, modify production systems, deploy patches, execute scripts, change firewall rules, close incidents automatically, delete data, modify endpoint configurations, approve changes, make final root cause determinations, or make security enforcement decisions.

-The guiding principle is: AI may recommend quickly, but it should act carefully.
+The rule is simple: AI may recommend quickly, but it should act carefully and only inside approved controls.

 How to Measure ROI for IT AI Transformation